wu-jeffrey/ece457A/A2/README.md

 The modifications are only for the visualization.

 Note that all 3 algorithms share many of the same helper functions.
 I included them all in separate files instead of importing so that each file can be run standalone.
 A* has some extra methods pertaining to calculating heuristics and also stores the cost on each node.
+I recommend using the visualization!
+Just open the HTML file into any web browser.

 #### BFS & DFS
 Both approaches are extremely simlar, the only difference is that BFS uses a FIFO queue as a fringe and DFS uses a LIFO stack.
 This enables BFS to add elements to the "fringe" at the same depth whereas DFS searches an entire branch before backtracking.